canonical/real-time-ubuntu-docs/docs/how-to/enable-real-time-ubuntu.rst

 for your OS and processor:

 .. note::
-   The different variants of the realtime kernel aren't available in very Ubuntu release.
+   The different variants of the realtime kernel aren't available in every Ubuntu release.
    Refer to :doc:`../reference/releases` for details.

 Choose Generic or a corresponding variant: